 - Legg-Calvé-Perthes Disease

-Lens luxation is an eye disorder in which the ligament of the lens gets weak or break, causing the lens to partially or completely dislocate from its actual position either the lens falls forward or backward into the eyes.
+Lens luxation is an eye disorder in which the ligament of the lens gets weak or breaks, causing the lens to partially or completely dislocate from its actual position either the lens falls forward or backward into the eyes.

 If the lens falls into the back of the eye, then it is known as posterior luxation.
 In posterior luxation, discomfort is rarely caused and treatment may not be required.